Our Nature Quest Challenges are ready for you:

 What is Nature Quest?

-Nature Quest is a fun, free event happening throughout Fall and Winter 2020/21.
-Families can do Nature Quest together, but still social distance from others.
-Every few weeks, we’ll release a new “challenge” with themes like Monarch Migration, Spider Webs, and more.
+Each Nature Quest has a theme and eight challenges.
 The challenges ask you to look for animal tracks, draw insect wings, listen for birds, and pay attention to nature.
 Families can print off the one-page Nature Quest challenge, and head to a nature preserve or park to complete the prompts.
-We’ll post new Nature Quest challenges throughout the Fall and Winter!

 Major thank you to the Rising Sun Regional Foundation for making this program possible – and all of our partners, from the Madison Library to the Muscatatuck Wildlife Society.